About Me

 Seeing death on the daily has absolutely recombobulated what’s important in this life and it sure as shit ain’t taxes.
 I have, by choice and a fickle sense of social justice, inserted myself into the death trade as an ignition source to re-imagine death care.

 I’m immensely grateful to all those I have worked with for giving their grief a chance and for believing me - living proof - that talking about death won’t kill you.
-It may just change the way you life though.
+It may just change the way you live though.
 I’ve been having these conversations for years now and honestly, it never ceases to humble me.
-Being with people in their most vulnerable moments, holding hands and hearts in the depths of being human is perhaps what this is about.
+Being with people in their most vulnerable moments, holding hands and hearts in the depths of being human is perhaps what this wild and precious life is about.

 I hope my work tickles a remembering that death’s presences is an invitation to make sacred our final earthly chapter.
 It feels both oddly rebellious and equally a divine time to be alive.